Skip to content

 Configuration Files

-mcbox uses three configuration files to define server metadata, tool specifications, and tool implementations.
-These files enable you to create customized local instances of mcbox by plugging in new tools on demand.
+mcbox uses configuration files to define server metadata, tool specifications, tool implementations, prompt definitions, and prompt implementations.
+These files enable you to create customized local instances of mcbox by plugging in new tools and prompts on demand.

-The three configuration files work together to create a complete MCP server instance:
+The configuration files work together to create a complete MCP server instance:

 FilePurposeFormat